geocomPP/sdv/chapter.md

 Effective map making is hard process – as Krygier and Wood (2011) put it "there is a lot to see, think about, and do" (p6).
-It often comes at the end of a period of intense data analysis and perhaps when the priority is to get a paper finished or results published and can therefore be rushed as a result.
+It often comes at the end of a period of intense data analysis and perhaps when the priority is to get a paper finished and can therefore be rushed as a result.
 The beauty of R (and other scripting languages) is the ability to save code and simply re-run it with different data.
 Colours, map adornments and other parameters can therefore be quickly applied, so it is well worth creating a template script that adheres to best practice.

 We have selected ggplot2 as our package of choice for the bulk of our maps and spatial data visualisations because it has a number of these